 A detention area supervised by teachers is provided at designated times during the week.
-The time to serve detention is from 3:05 p.m. to 3:45 p.m. on Tuesdays and 7:20 a.m. to 8:00 a.m. on Thursdays.
-Students must bring academic materials to work and study quietly.
-Students who arrive without materials will be assigned work to do.
-It is the responsibility of the parent and student to meet the detention timeline since the student is ultimately responsible for earning the consequence.
+The detention time is from 7:20 a.m. to 8:00 a.m. on Thursdays and 3:05 p.m. to 3:45 p.m. on Tuesday.
+STUDENTS MUST BRING MATERIAL TO WORK ON AND STUDY QUIETLY.
+Students without materials will be given work to do.

+It is the responsibility of the student to arrive on time to serve the detention since the student has been the one responsible for the infraction.
+Students arriving late to serve a detention will not be permitted to serve that day.

-The detention should be served as soon as possible after it has been assigned.
+The detention should be served as soon as possible, within two weeks from when it was assigned.
 The date on the top of the detention form specifies a deadline by which the detention must be served under normal circumstances.

-To be permitted to enter the detention room, the student must have a copy of the detention form, signed by a parent or guardian, or a form signed by an administrator, along with sufficient study materials to make productive use of the time.
-Failure to serve detention within the time allotted may result in a suspension or alternate consequence such as multiple lunch detentions.
+To be permitted to enter the detention room, the student must have the copy of the detention form signed by a parent or guardian and sufficient study materials in order to make profitable use of the time.
+Progressive discipline will be assigned if DTs are not served by the assigned date.

-The responsibility to serve detention supersedes all other student activities and athletics.
+The responsibility to serve detention supersedes all other student activities.